mfroeling/QMRITools/README.md

 The main purpose of this toolbox is to simulate DTI based DWI data and contains some functions to easily perform analysis of the fit results of the simulated signals (Froeling et al. 2013).
 Some of the functionality is demonstrated in the `demo.nb`.

+### SpectroTools

+The main purpose of this toolbox is to process and visualize spectra data and allows to fit spectra using simulated basis spectra.
+Some of the functionality is demonstrated in the `demo.nb`.

 ### TensorTools